π§° Built-ins Reference

 Tip

-Missing intermediate keys or out-of-range indices return None for dp_get. dp_set creates missing intermediate keys automatically.
+Missing intermediate keys or out-of-range indices return None for dp_get. dp_set creates missing intermediate keys automatically. dp_delete is a silent no-op when the path is missing; it shifts array elements (no null holes) and rejects empty paths.

-🔁 Iteration helpers (it_*)
+π Iteration helpers (it_*)

 Convenience functions for common list/dict operations not natively supported by Monty.